 Social media is low investment, targeted and high reach.
 IF you do it right.
 That’s where specialists (like us!) come in.
 The various social media channels are not ‘one size fits all’.
-You need a bespoke social plan tailored to your business and its specific KPI’s, with targeted messaging to reach the right people at just the right time.
+You need a bespoke social media plan that’s tailored to your business and its specific KPI’s, with targeted messaging to reach the right people at the right time.

-All social, but not the same
+All social, but not all the same

 - Ever wondered if you should have every social media platform known to man, just in case?
 Well, it all depends on the type of business you’re running.
 Here’s a brief overview of the four main platforms used by Kiwis, that should help you answer this first basic question.

 - If you work in a largely visual industry and can create a steady stream of aesthetically-pleasing images, Instagram is for you.
-Keep your feed ‘on brand’ with a consistent look and feel, use captions and don’t forget your hashtags.
+Keep your feed ‘on brand’ with a consistent look and feel, use captions, and don’t forget your hashtags.

 - A ‘nice to have’ rather than a ‘must-have’, Twitter hasn’t really taken off for businesses in Aotearoa.
-Unless you have a specific reason for using it and if you’re short on time, you might just have a basic Twitter profile and link it to your business Facebook page – that way whenever you post on Facebook, that same post goes out to the Twitterverse.
+Unless you have a specific reason for using it and if you’re short on time, you might just have a basic Twitter profile and link it to your business Facebook page.
+That way whenever you post on Facebook, that same post goes out to the Twitterverse.

 Social media tips